The lack of nutrients could hinder the proper development of the body’s functions, leaving it defenseless against any attack of various diseases.

-You must identify the root cause and severity of malnutrition to treat the condition.
+To treat the condition, you must identify malnutrition’s root cause and severity.
 If the root cause is a medical disorder, then it needs to be addressed and cured in the first place.

-Once the underlying cause is eliminated, the next course of action would be to put the person involved in a properly planned nutritious diet to alleviate the remaining signs of malnutrition.
+Once the underlying cause is eliminated, the following action would be to put the person involved in a properly planned nutritious diet to alleviate the remaining signs of malnutrition.

-A typical malnutrition treatment program will come with an exclusive diet plan along with a set of nutritional supplements, depending on the severity of the case.
+A typical malnutrition treatment program will come with an exclusive diet plan and a set of nutritional supplements, depending on the severity of the case.

-In extreme cases, patients receive tube feeding to receive the proper amount of nutrients.
+In extreme cases, patients receive tube feeding to receive the proper nutrients.
 Then, the person is kept under strict control to ensure that the recovery is on the route.

 In cases of overnutrition, the person is asked to reduce the supplements or foods that have triggered this condition.

-In case of obesity, the treatment will be decided based on the total body weight.
-While there are no exact ways to determine the correct weight for your height.
+In the case of obesity, the treatment will be decided based on the total body weight.
+At the same time, there are no exact ways to determine the correct weight for your height.

 How to prevent severe malnutrition?

-The only way to avoid malnutrition, which means both ends of this broad spectrum, is to make sure that your meals are always balanced.
+The only way to avoid malnutrition, which means both ends of this broad-spectrum, is to ensure that your meals are always balanced.
 And for this, you must include the following main food groups in your diet: